Los Angeles Free Press archive

 After Miller foreclosed on the Free Press building, staff members established a new paper, The Staff.
 It was short-lived.

-After being ousted in 1973, Kunkin rose from the ashes with a new weekly called, oddly enough, the Weekly News.
-The original Free Press, now edited by Jerry Goldberg, had, in Kunkin’s words to the Press Telegram, become “a very bland, provincial paper with city hall muckraking and no concern for alternative lifestyles.”
+After being ousted in 1973, Kunkin rose from the ashes with the Weekly News.
+The original Free Press, now edited by Jerry Goldberg, and with a new location in Hollywood, had, in Kunkin's words, become "a very bland, provincial paper with city hall muckraking and no concern for alternative lifestyles."

-Hustler magazine published Larry Flynt purchased the troubled paper — then owned by New Way Enterprises.
+Hustler magazine publisher Larry Flynt purchased the troubled paper, then owned by New Way Enterprises.
 Flynt had also looked into snapping up the Hollywood Star but backed out.

 1975.